Shivam2302/WebsiteBlocker/README.md

         sudo crontab -e
      ```

-  - A file will be opened, add given line to the file
+  - A file will be opened, add given line to the file.

      ```
         @reboot python3 <path of Daily_Blocker.py>